How Do You Treat West Nile Virus Naturally During Pregnancy?

 If you believe you may be experiencing severe symptoms from West Nile Virus, your doctor will perform a physical exam to determine a diagnosis.

 Laboratory tests may be used to detect West Nile Virus antibodies in your blood, or an MRI can be administered to determine if you are experiencing brain swelling or inflammation.

 Unfortunately, the CDC reports that there are no antiviral medications to treat or cure West Nile Virus.
 The body has to beat it on its own.

 If you do have one of the more serious cases of West Nile Virus, your healthcare provider will likely provide you with what is known as “supportive interventions” to help manage the symptoms.

-There is no way to prevent brain swelling from West Nile Virus, but your healthcare provider may prescribe IV fluids to keep you hydrated and medicine to control any pain related symptoms.
+There is no way to prevent brain swelling from the West Nile Virus, but your healthcare provider may prescribe IV fluids to keep you hydrated and medicine to control any pain-related symptoms.